 The season of Advent has arrived.
 But nothing kicks the legs out from under our observance of Advent like premature Christmas songs.
 Advent, as I’m sure you know, is the season leading up to Christmas, designed to focus us on the hope and expectation of Christ’s arrival, his advent in the world.
-It does this by reminding us what the world was like before Christ — in darkness.
-And it also uses that remembrance to bolster our desire to see him come again in glory at his second and final advent.
+It does this by reminding us that the world was in darkness before Christ.
+And it also uses that remembrance to bolster our desire to see him come again in glory at his second and final advent to dispel for good all lingering darkness.
 The spirit of Advent, then, is of watchfulness and waiting.
 Because of this, Christmas songs are inappropriate to the spirit of the Advent season.
 They don’t jive; they’re incongruous.

 If you have a radio on or walk into a store between Thanksgiving and Christmas, though, you can’t help but hear Christmas songs.
 Even if most of them barely acknowledge anything like the actual Christian holy day, they’re all still reveling in the cultural Christmas of sleigh bells and sentimentality.
 And though there’s nothing wrong with listening to and enjoying those songs, their place is still during the Christmas season, which, believe it or not, begins on Christmas.
 So if we switch the radio off, what can we listen to instead?
 If only there were some good Advent songs… Oh wait, there are zillions.